 Hugh Stoddart worked in the visual arts in the 1970s, finally as director of the Ikon Gallery, Birmingham.
 He became a full-time writer with the success of his screenplays at the start of the 1980s - notably one based on Virginia Woolf's To The Lighthouse and his original screenplay, Remembrance.

 He remained in touch with the visual arts as a critic and writer of catalogue essays until recently.
-He worked as a writer in Brixton Prison for two years and was one of the founders of NOT SHUT UP magazine, an outlet for creative writing by people in prison, detention and secure hospitals.
-Since 2008 he has been the managing editor.
+He worked as a writer in Brixton Prison for two years and was one of the founders of NOT SHUT UP, a national magazine for creative writing by people in prisons and secure hospitals.
+He was the managing editor 2008-2012.

 He has held writing fellowships at the Universities of East Anglia and Exeter and currently holds one at Manchester Metropolitan University.